gisma-courses/LV-uav-workflow/morea/spatial_analysis/assessment.md

 {% include ass.html content="
 You can use the provided sample data or your own project data:<br><br>

-- Create the first orthoimage with 1 cm or 5 cm ground scan resolution (GSD) according to the contents of this module. <br>
-- Perform a visual inspection of the image.
-Are you satisfied? <br>
+- Create OBIA Classification of the Orthoimage you have produced. <br>
+- Write a short report and discuss the results <br>
+and/or
-- Compute a 3D dense point cloud.<br>
+- Classify the  3D dense point cloud in ground data and vegetation data.<br>
--Compute a mesh with texture as close to reality as possible.<br>
+- Estimate the biomass volume<br>
 - Prepare a short presentation (preferably online) with your main results and findings.
 "%}